-The remainder of this paper is as follows.
+The remainder of this paper is structured as follows.
 Section 2 sketches some background to the work described here.
 Section 3 describes the architecture of our system and outlines the approach we take to the problem in general; and Section 4 explores our use of discourse structuring and NLG techniques for referring expression generation and aggregation, along with example outputs that demonstrate the current capabilities of our system.
-Section 5 provides some brief comments on evaluation, and Section 6 draws some conclusions and points to ways forward.
+Section 5 reports on evaluation, draws some conclusions and points to ways forward.